microbiomedata/nmdc-schema/src/docs/identifiers.md

 ## IDs minted for use within NMDC

-The central identifier minting service is an endpoint within the NMDC runtime API.
-Currently, the central identifier has an API endpoint which is accessible [here](https://api.dev.microbiomedata.org/docs#/identifiers/mint_ids_ids_mint_post).
+The NMDC offers a central identifier minting service, as an endpoint within the NMDC runtime API which is accessible [here](https://api.dev.microbiomedata.org/docs#/identifiers/mint_ids_ids_mint_post).
 The endpoint helps generate identifiers for NMDC _entities_ like biosamples, studies, etc.

+The [NMDC Schema](../schema/nmdc.yaml) specifies legal identifiers for all of its classes.
+All instances/records that are intended for upload into the NMDC metadata store must have an `id` field that follows the specification discussed below.

 The typical structure of an NMDC-minted identifier would look like below:

 ```
-nmdc:<type-code>-<shoulder>-<blade>(.version)(_locus)
+nmdc:<type-code>-<shoulder>-<blade><.version><_locus>
 ```

 There are six parts to the above identifier: